scheinerman/Bijections.jl/README.md

 A `Dict` in Julia is not one-to-one.
 Two different keys might have the same value.
-This data structure behaves just like a `Dict` except it blocks assigning the same value to two different keys.
+A `Bijection` data structure behaves just like a `Dict` except it prevents assigning the same value to two different keys.

 ## Getting Started